 Students should meet with their school counselor and/or career and development coordinator to discuss short- and long-term educational and career goals.
 Students will then explore the College Transfer and Career and Technical Education pathway options to find the program that best aligns with their goals and interests.

 Wake Tech's Career Services Office helps in determining the right pathway for you.
 Pathway Exploration sessions and drop-in labs let you explore which pathway best fits your interests and goals.

 All courses need to be on one high school transcript:

 Each term, the student will receive an email (Wake Tech email account) with online instructions, registration dates and deadlines.
-Steps to register can also be found at the Continuing CCP Students page.
+Information can also be found at the Current CCP Students page.

 Students cannot take classes outside of their pathway until they have completed their entire pathway.